AssemblingTheFuture/zRobotics/README.md

         [           0,             0, 0,                            1]])
 ```

 **Please consider that the bigger the equation, the slower the simplification**.
-Also ```trigsimp()``` will find the best possible value, then sometimes **your simplification won't be the same as the computer's, but it doesn't mean both equations are wrong, but they are equivalent** :wink:
+Also [```trigsimp()```](https://docs.sympy.org/latest/tutorial/simplification.html#trigsimp) will find the best possible value, then sometimes **your simplification won't be the same as the computer's, but it doesn't mean equations are wrong, but they are equivalent** :wink:

 [*Return to top*](#zrobotics-02)